ecofriendly homestead

 Calendula showing off its range of colors in my garden (Flashback Mix)

 Resina: Has a high resin content for medicinal use.
 The resin is also an insect attractant/repellant in the garden.
 Two layers of petals, color varies from yellow to orange.
-Hardy and unfazed by light frosts.
+I love making tea and foot soaks from this variety.
+It's hardy and unfazed by light frosts - it just keeps blooming!
 Available at Adaptive Seeds.

 Alpha: High resin content, looks similar to Resina but all flowers will be orange.
 Available at Siskiyou Seeds.

 Erfurter Orangefarbige aka Orange Zinger: Has a high resin content for medicinal use.
+I grew this variety this past year and was blown away by its nerly neon color, and multiple layers of petals.
+It was great in bouquets.
 Also an insect attractant/repellant in the garden.
-Long stems for cut flowers.
 May have higher resin content than Resina.
 Lots of layers of petals.
 Available at Adaptive Seeds or Nature & Nurture Seeds.

 Radio: Unique looking orange flower that has petals curled in half so that they look like quills.
 This variety is from the 1930’s.
 Available at Wild Garden Seed.